mmei-d/Sudoku-Solver/README.md

-# Sudoku-Solver
+# Sudoku Puzzle Solver
-This project is able to solve any 9x9 Sudoku puzzle board, given that it is in fact solvable.
+This project uses the Sudoku Solver API and is able to solve any 9x9 Sudoku puzzle board, given that it is in fact solvable.
 To use the Sudoku puzzle solver:

 (1) Clone the repository.